Sample Article and Memoir Sketch

 A good multi-vitamin, Calcium supplement, Vitamin C and B-Complex.

 Does this seem like a lot to buy?
-All of these items should live in your medicine cabinet or kitchen at all times.
+Most of these items should live in your medicine cabinet or kitchen at all times.
 They are fundamental ingredients of first aid and you should be taking the supplements anyway (imho).
 Think about doctor bills.

 Regarding the matter at hand (or foot!):